To apply for financial aid, complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application!

 CA DREAM Act Application Timeline:

 Please remember that in order for your DREAM Act application to be processed at El Camino College, you must also file an AB 540 California Nonresident Tuition Exemption Request Form that includes an affidavit stating you have filed (or will file) an application to legalize as soon as you are able to do so.
-Completed forms must be submitted to the Admissions and Records Office located in the Student Services Center.
+Completed forms must be submitted to the Admissions and Records Office located in the Student Services building.
 You must also submit a copy of your high school diploma and sealed high school transcripts to the El Camino College Admissions office for verification.
 Please note that this process occurs after you apply to be a student at El Camino College.
 To submit your CA Dream Act Application please click below: